WatanabeYuto/CD-DYS/README.md

 # CD-DYS

-This repository provides the MATLAB codes of the numerical simulations of the following paper:
+This repository contains the MATLAB codes of the numerical simulations of the following paper:

 *Y. Watanabe, K. Sakurama, Distributed Optimization of Clique-Wise Coupled Problems via Three-Operator Splitting.*